languageLearn German Fast for Studienkolleg: Proven Strategies (2026)

 Key patterns for public Studienkollegs:

-Private Studienkollegs generally have lower language barriers for admission, which is one of their main selling points.
+Private Studienkollegs have lower language barriers for admission, which is one of their main selling points.
 Some accept students at A2 level and offer integrated German courses to bring them up to the required level before the Feststellungsprüfung (final assessment exam).

 | Studienkolleg | City | State | Min.
 Level | Notes |